susanli2016/NLP-with-Python/README.md

-# Text-Mining-with-Python
+# NLP with Python
-NLP, NLTK, Text Classification, Naive Bayes, SVM, LDA
+Scikit-Learn, NLTK, Spacy, Gensim, Textblob and more